8an3/mynotesrepo/10015_APP IDEA - Onlyfans.md

 Order Creation in the Browser App:

-The creator inputs the client’s username, order details, and price into the browser app.
+The creator inputs the clientâs username, order details, and price into the browser app.

 The app sends this data to the off-site dashboard for tracking and queue management.